 Food coloring stains are tricky and rarely come out, but there are some treatments you can use to hopefully stop it from ruining a favorite table covering if caught soon enough.
 To the rescue is good old baking soda.
 We know that some stains just can’t be treated right away, but a sprinkle of baking soda on the affected area is one way to draw up the food dye while the party continues and can wait until later for further attention from you.

 Simply sprinkle a generous amount of baking soda on the spot and walk away.
 You will come back to find that the baking soda has absorbed a good portion of the stain.
-You will need to follow up with some mild dish soap and water and gently moisten the area and tap with a toothbrush to lift the remaining stain out.
+You will need to follow up with some mild dish soap, cold water and gently moisten the area and tap with a toothbrush to lift the remaining stain out.
 Wash and dry as normal.

 This quick stain removal guide is the answer to some common fumbles around the holiday season with quick fool proof solutions.
 Happy Holidays!!